 Free speech activists, web site owners, internet users, and even some celebrities, have banded together in support of the Declaration of Internet Freedom.
 The petition calls for free and open access to the web from around the world.
 To help get a grasp on what it's all about, we've asked an activist from the Electronic Frontier Foundation (one of the declaration's many supporters) to answer your questions.
-You can take a look at the full text of the act right now, and it boils down to five principles: Expression: Don't censor the Internet.
+You can take a look at the full text of the act right now, and it boils down to five principles: Expression: Don't censor the Internet.Access: Promote universal access to fast and affordable networks.Openness: Keep the Internet an open network where everyone is free to connect, communicate, write, read, watch, speak, listen, learn, create and innovate.Innovation: Protect the freedom to innovate and create without permission.
 Let the EFF Convince You to Sign the Declaration of Internet Freedom

 Where the Web Archives Are SExpand Click to viewSome of the most intriguing resources on the web are located in archives—compilations of data that in the past, could only be found by making appointments in dusty libraries.
 Today, I'm going to take you on a quick tour through some of the most fascinating archives on the web.
 Historical information